tiny-dancer/notes/runiac_origin_story.md.1.md

 - *Faster feedback on changes*:  The faster a developer receives feedback on there change, the more changes they can test, the more changes they can test the more they can develop and with a high quality.
 Waiting 30-60 minutes for feedback on if your change worked or not was a huge inhibitor to developing quality products efficiently.
 One would

 > To clarify, A change in this context could be a simple as a single line change in the code.
 Any individual code level change that is ready to be verified.
-It is common
+It is common to make hundreds of these micro change + test feedback loops a day when developing.

+This led to two focus points for our updated process:
 - **_No pipeline code_** necessary to add new features
 - Changes can be easily and reliably tested from a **_local environment_**

-We knew we had to find a way to avoid writing pipeline code when adding new infrastructure, this would eli

 ## Runiac